 Congratulations!
-You've purchased a Mic Pre One, a very high end piece of gear!
-The Mic Pre One uses all discrete transistor Class A circuits, THAT Corporation differential amp and printed circuit board mounted switches.
-Signal capacitors are precision polypropylene or ultra low-leakage electrolytic types.
+You've purchased a Mic Pre 4T, a very high end piece of gear!
+The Mic Pre 4T uses all-discrete transistor Class A circuits, Jensen input and output transformers, and printed circuit board mounted switches.
+Signal capacitors are precision polypropylene or ultra lowleakage electrolytic types.
 Our boards are assembled on a mil-spec assembly line.
 The chassis are stainless steel for maximum RF and hum rejection and a long lasting finish.
-Every unit is hand finished, tested, burned in, and tested again in a second facility.
+Every unit is hand-finished, tested, burned in, and tested again in a second facility.